The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 Do you work a nine-to-five workday?

-What Does a 9 to 5 Mean?
+What Does a Nine-to-Five Mean?

 When talking about a nine-to-five, we refer to the typical eight-hour-a-day, five-day-a-week workday, adding up to a forty-hour-per-week workweek.
 Most nine-to-fivers only work during the week and have weekends off.